We investigate and enforce against unacceptable breaches of planning control.

 A small number of breaches of planning control are criminal offences.
 These include unauthorised:

-We will consider the merits of each case when deciding whether or not to prosecute.
+We will consider the merits of each case when deciding whether to prosecute.

 What happens if development is carried out without planning permission?